 “Good, good.
 Now what can I do for you?” he said.

 “There was a cattle mutilation just west of here last night.
 State police stopped and questioned us.
-The tool pusher on the rig we are on said it wasn’t aliens responsible.”
+The tool pusher on the rig we are on said it wasn’t aliens that were responsible.”

-Sheriff Arch chuckled.
-“More likely the Blackwell Coven.
+Sheriff Archie chuckled.
+“Most likely the Blackwell Coven.
 They been fairly active lately.”

 Ray said, “The Blackwell Coven?
-You mean there is more than one?”
+You mean there's more than one?”

-Anne gave me a glance I knew meant "how does he know how many covens there are unless he is a member?"
+Anne gave me a glance I knew meant "how does he know how many covens there are unless he's a member of one of them?"
 She must have been afraid to ask.
 Both Ray and I were.